xuxuehua/repo_xuxuehua.com/content/Linux/ubuntu.md

 go get github.com/odeke-em/drive/drive-gen && drive-gen
 ```

 In case you need a specific binary e.g for Debian folks issue #271 and issue 277

-In case you need a specific binary e.g for Debian folks issue #271 and issue 277